hashicorp/consul/website/source/docs/platform/k8s/service-sync.html.md

     "consul.hashicorp.com/service-port": "http"
 ```

-The annotation value may a name of a port (recommended) or an exact port value.
+The annotation value may be a name of a port (recommended) or an exact port value.

 ### Service Tags